-Year 6 Mastery- Comparing the Shang Dynasty and the Liverpool Slave Trade
+Year 6 Mastery: Comparing and Contrasting the Viking era with the Slave Trade in Britain

-Today, Year 6 completed their final History lesson of the year and of their time in SFDS!
-In order to really display what they had learnt over the course of the year, they created an extended piece of writing comparing their first topic of the year (the Liverpool Slave Trade) and their final topic (the Shang Dynasty).
+Today, Year 6 completed their final History lesson on the Liverpool Slave Trade.
+In order to really display what they had learnt over the course of this trem, they created an extended piece of writing comparing their final topic of year 5 (the Vikings) and their first topic in year 6 (the Liverpool Slave Trade).
 This was an opportunity for Year 6 to utilise all of their learning in a new way by examining both time periods and making links between them as well as comparing these times to their own lives.

 The Impact of the Slave Trade in Liverpool

 This afternoon, we independently explored and evaluated the legacy of the slave trade in Liverpool and how our shameful past has influenced and impacted much of our architecture, music and culture in the city to this day.
 In order to show our understanding of what we have learnt throughout this topic, we created a presentation which embodied our prior knowledge of the slave trade and how its legacy can still be seen around Liverpool.